Stinger - Chapter 1

 “Love that old place.”

-Gar nodded.
-“Not many of them are original—except maybe the Hart cottage.
+Gar nodded, happy to move on to another topic.
+“Not many of them that original—maybe the Hart cottage.
 That one’s pretty much like it was in the ’20s.”

 They let the quiet settle in, then Murph finally asked, “Ready to close her up and head back?”